RsAI-lab/MSF-PCs/README.md

 # MSF-PCs
+If you use this code, please kindly cite the paper:
 H. Fu, G. Sun, J. Ren, A. Zhang and X. Jia, "Fusion of PCA and Segmented-PCA Domain Multiscale 2-D-SSA for Effective Spectral-Spatial Feature Extraction and Data Classification in Hyperspectral Imagery," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-14, 2022, Art no. 5500214, doi: 10.1109/TGRS.2020.3034656.

 # Usage